 - I don't live in Windsor, or I reside outside of Canada.
 How can I get a record check?

 - Can I submit my police check for a Name Change online?

-What is a police background check?
+What is a police record check?

-A police background check contains information the police have on file pertaining to an individual.
+A police record check contains information the police have on file pertaining to an individual.
 This includes, but is not limited to, a record of convictions for criminal offences across Canada, outstanding charges before the courts, current judicial orders that are in effect (such as peace bonds, prohibitions or probation orders).
 Some people have absolutely no such information, while others may have some or all of these categories.